 We will be visiting the Los Angeles Holocaust Museum and the Museum of Tolerance as both of our kids have studied WWII and read about the horrors of the Holocaust.
 The Museum of Tolerance has an excellent World War II and Anne Frank exhibit that will be important for our older kids to see.
 Check for free museum days and programs geared toward children of a younger age.

 A day of shopping would drive younger kids crazy!
 Shopping in Los Angeles with older kids though is a whole different experience.
 If you and your kids are looking for the full on LA experience, check out the many famous shopping spots in LA.
 Rodeo Drive in Beverly Hills followed by a cool beverage or tapas at a ‘classically LA’ restaurant.
-For us, I’m planning Matsuhisa for sushi and Mason Richard for pastries and espresso!
+For us, I’m planning Matsuhisa for sushi and Maison Richard for pastries and espresso!
 Abbot Kinney Blvd. for one of a kind storefronts and small brands in Venice.
 Montana Avenue in Santa Monica for upscale fashion and smaller brands.
 Brentwood Country Mart offers boutique shopping with a small town feel.
 Malibu Country Mart is enjoyable for its open air setting and Cali style shops.

 11. Tempest Freerunning Academy A Favorite Los Angeles with Older Kids Activity!